ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 ```
 {: pre}

-Once the task has finished, you can retrieve the new user's connection strings, from the `/users/{userid}/connections` endpoint.
+After the task finishes, retrieve the new user's connection strings from the `/users/{userid}/connections` endpoint.

 ### Adding users to _Service Credentials_
 {: #user-management-adding-users-service-cred}

 Creating a new user from the CLI or API doesn't automatically populate that user's connection strings into _Service Credentials_.
 To add them, create a new credential with the existing user information.

-Enter the user name and password in the JSON field _Add Inline Configuration Parameters_, or specify a file where the JSON information is stored.
+Enter the username and password in the JSON field _Add Inline Configuration Parameters_, or specify a file where the JSON information is stored.
 For example, putting `{"existing_credentials":{"username":"Robert","password":"supersecure"}}` in the field generates _Service Credentials_ with the username "Robert" and password "supersecure" filled into connection strings.

 Generating credentials from an existing user does not check for or create that user.
 {: tip}